karttoon/OneOffs/README.md

 Brief descriptions follow -

+youtube_maltego.py
+* Extracts comments from YouTube videos for overlap analysis.
+Can comment out a field to print to CLI instead of Maltego if node limit reached.

 bowiefuscator.py
 * Created for one phase of LabyREnth 2017 Docs 5 challenge, it obfuscates PowerShell with the power of David Bowie.